Tax-Free Growth

 How Tax-Free Growth Accelerates Wealth

-The mathematical advantage of tax-free growth becomes strikingly evident when viewed over long time horizons.
+The mathematical advantage of tax-free growth becomes strikingly evident when viewed over long time horizons, as it completely eliminates the "leakage" that occurs in taxable accounts.
 In a standard taxable brokerage account, your investment returns are constantly "dragged" down by taxes.
-You might pay 15% to 20% in capital gains taxes, plus potentially the 3.8% Net Investment Income Tax (NIIT), every time you sell a profitable investment.
-Additionally, you pay ordinary income tax on bond interest and non-qualified dividends every single year, regardless of whether you reinvest them.
-These taxes reduce the amount of capital that stays invested, dampening the compounding effect.
+You might pay 15% to 20% in capital gains taxes, plus potentially the 3.8% Net Investment Income Tax (NIIT), every time you sell a profitable investment to rebalance your portfolio.
+Additionally, you are required to pay ordinary income tax on bond interest and non-qualified dividends every single year, regardless of whether you reinvest them or let them sit as cash.
+These annual taxes reduce the amount of capital that stays invested, dampening the compounding effect by siphoning off the "interest on the interest."
 In a tax-free account, 100% of your returns are reinvested and kept working for you.
-There is no annual tax bill to pay, and no capital gains tax upon sale.
-Over 20 or 30 years, this difference can be staggering.
+There is no annual tax bill to pay, no reporting of dividends on your Form 1040, and no capital gains tax upon the sale of an asset within the account.
+Over 20 or 30 years, this difference in the reinvested capital base can be staggering.
 For example, consider a $10,000 investment earning 7% annually.
 In a tax-free account, it grows to about $76,123 in 30 years.
 In a taxable account where taxes reduce the effective return to 5.6% (assuming a roughly 20% total tax bite), the same investment grows to only about $51,330.
-That is a difference of nearly $25,000—or about 50% more wealth—generated purely by the absence of taxes.
-This acceleration effect is even more pronounced for high-growth assets.
-Since you don't share your gains with the government, aggressive investments that yield high returns benefit disproportionately from the tax-free wrapper.
+That is a difference of nearly $25,000—or about 50% more wealth—generated purely by the absence of the tax collector.
+This acceleration effect is even more pronounced for high-growth assets such as technology stocks or emerging market funds.
+Since you don't share any of your gains with the government, aggressive investments that yield high returns benefit disproportionately from the tax-free wrapper.
 This makes tax-free accounts the ideal location for the highest-growth portion of your portfolio, maximizing the "tax alpha" of your overall asset allocation.
+By housing your most volatile and high-returning assets in a tax-free vehicle, you ensure that the greatest portion of your eventual portfolio growth remains entirely in your own pocket.

 Vehicles for Tax-Free Growth